Nitecore MH25GTS

 LED, Lens Bezel and Reflector

 The reflector is probably made of aluminum and has a smooth finish.
-This means that the reflector has a tight beam that throws farther than an orange peel reflector where the beam tends to be wider and with a less obvious hot spot in the middle.
+This means that the reflector has a tight beam that throws farther than an orange peel reflector, where the beam tends to be wider and has a less obvious hot spot in the middle.

 The MH25GTS includes a strike-bezel that, according to their explanation, can break windows and help as a self-defense ‘weapon’.